 |Interest on Rs.500 for 6 days (from 10th February to 15th February)|

 Credit card interest-free period or grace period is the time between the credit card transaction date and the credit card payment due date.
-It hence varies for every transaction made on your credit card.
-Typically the interest-free period ranges from 20 to 50 days.
+It varies for every transaction made on your credit card.
+The interest-free period ranges from 20 to 50 days.
 If you make the payment within the interest-free period, i.e., on or before the due date, you don’t have to pay any interest.
-This means you have enjoyed the credit facility at zero interest.

 Display of any trademarks, tradenames, logos and other subject matters of intellectual property belong to their respective intellectual property owners.
 Display of such IP along with the related product information does not imply BankBazaar's partnership with the owner of the Intellectual Property or issuer/manufacturer of such products.